RainJamesY/RainJamesY.github.io/_pages/about.md

 # 😊 About Me

 Greetings!
-I'm Dongyu Yao (姚栋宇), a junior undergraduate student at the [School of Cyber Science and Engineering](http://cse.whu.edu.cn/index.htm), [Wuhan University](https://www.whu.edu.cn/).
+I'm Dongyu Yao (姚栋宇), a senior undergraduate student at the [School of Cyber Science and Engineering](http://cse.whu.edu.cn/index.htm), [Wuhan University](https://www.whu.edu.cn/).
 Prior to WHU, I spent three years studying at No.1 Middle School Affiliated to CCNU.
 My research interest are broadly in Computer Vision, Artificial Intelligence Security & Privacy, and recently Public Opinion Analysis related to Natural Language Processing.